Why Do Neural Response Generation Models Prefer Universal Replies?: Conclusion

-In this work, we have theoretically analyzed the reasons for Neural Response Generation (NRG) models producing generic responses from the statistical perspective, by investigating the effect of different components on the Seq2Seq loss function.
-On this basis, we have proposed a max-margin ranking regularization cooperating with the learning target of Seq2Seq, so as to help the model converge to the status of producing informative responses, rather than merely manipulating the decoding procedure to constrain the generation of universal replies.
-Furthermore, empirical experiments and analysis on a conversation dataset indicate that the models utilizing this strategy can notably outperform the current baseline models.
+Eliminating universal replies is the essence for the widely practical utilization of NRG models, and thus, this paper has conducted a thorough investigation of the cause of such uninformative responses and proposed the solution from the statistical perspective.
+The main contributions can be summarized as follows: a) The theoretical analysis is performed to capture the root reason of NRG models producing generic responses through the optimization goal of models and the statistical characteristics of human-to-human conversational corpora, which has been little studied currently. b) According to the analysis, a max-marginal ranking regularization term is proposed to cooperate with the learning target of Seq2Seq, so as to help NRG models converge to the status of producing informative responses, rather than merely manipulating the decoding procedure to constrain the generation of universal replies.

-In the future work, we will analyze the model predictions and design more efficient method to avoid learning the universal replies.